Board of Trustees

 Ms Katja Mur

 Katja Mur (1971) has been a board member of the Dutch Data Protection Authority since February 2019.
 Prior to this she was Director of the Macro-Economic Issues and Labour Market Department of the Ministry of Health, Welfare and Sport (VWS).
 In that position she was involved in education and professional development in the care sector, such as innovation, international exchange and specialist training programmes.

 In her previous position at VWS she was Director of the Youth Department.
 Before that, she was Interim Director of the Pharmaceuticals and Medical Technology Department.
 During her time at the Ministry of Finance she was Head of the Education Section at the Inspection of State Finances.

 Other position: coach at the government's coaching centre InterCoach.

-Within Nuffic's Board of Trustees Katja Mur is a member of the Audit Committee.
+Within Nuffic's Board of Trustees Katja Mur is a member of the Audit Committee and Head of the Remuneration Committee.

 Ms Beatrice Boots